macs30200-s23/replication-materials-yuzhouw313/README.md

 ## Discussion
+### Main Takeaway
+1. The study identifies a positive correlation between the weekly number of tweets containing Sinophobic keywords and the frequency of Google searches on traditional Sinophobic terms, but no causality between the two
+2. The Pearson correlation coefficient shows significant and positive correlations between incidents of anti-Asian hate crimes and the number of tweets containing Sinophobic keywords, as well as the frequency of Google searches on both new and traditional Sinophobic slurs
+3. Granger causality tests indicate that anti-Asian hate crimes can help predict the use of Sinophobic slurs on Twitter and the frequency of Google searches on traditional Sinophobic terms
+4. The study highlights the impact of significant public events, such as former President Trump's use of the term "Chinese virus," on the increase in Sinophobic sentiment and hate crimes

 ### Limitation
-1. Keywords only capture traditional Sinophobia on Twitter
+1. Keywords only capture traditional Sinophobia on Twitter and may not embody Sinophobic sentiment
-2. Keywords may not embody Sinophobic sentiment
+2. Twitter itself is not representative of online sentiment on Sinophobia
-3. Alternative meaning of keywords
+3. A lack of geological information may undermine the study's representativeness and generalizability
 4. FBI dataset subjects to underreporting issues
 5. Anti-Asian hate crimes not ideally representative of anti-Chinese violence